Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 I usually make a big pot of Apple Raisin Goji Berry Sauce / or enough Baked or Stewed Fresh & Dried Fruit to last for 2-3 days.

-I really like having some type of vegetables or greens with our morning porridge.
-I either boil and salt some water for QB Greens, quickly steam some broccoli, or create a simple Miso Soup (recipe linked, and below) to which I'll add some organic wakame seaweed, baby bok choy, grated daikon and carrot, or other greens.
+I really like having some type of steamed vegetables, QB Greens, or a simple Miso Soup (recipe linked, and below) to which I'll add some organic wakame seaweed, baby bok choy, grated daikon and carrot, or other greens.

 Greens and vegetables are mineral-rich, and therefore alkalizing, which helps balance the more acidic grains, and improves digestion.
-I highly recommend adding some greens or vegetables to your morning routine!
+I highly recommend serving up some greens or vegetables as part of your breakfast.
 It doesn't have to take up that much extra time.

 Oat Millet Porridge Recipe (I consume about 1/3 and Don 2/3 of this recipe)